Los Angeles Spinal Injury Lawyers

 Spinal cord injury cases are complex, because SCIs are catastrophic injuries.
 These cases typically involve filing claims against numerous defendants who played a role in your injury, and coordinating multiple medical disciplines.

 They are also incredibly expensive injuries.
 The estimated lifetime costs for a person with paralysis is millions of dollars, not including the loss of wages or health benefits.
-When our lawyers take on a spinal cord injury case, we need to assess what your lifetime costs will be, so we can pursue a just amount for damages, including:
+When our personal injury lawyers take on a spinal cord injury case, we need to assess what your lifetime costs will be, so we can pursue a just amount for damages, including:

 - Costly medical bills for hospital stay, medication, surgeries, medical devices and ongoing therapies